gwlrz3/cs4501/README.md

-##Project2:
+## Project2:

-topic: University Accommodation office
+Topic: University Accommodation office

-##Models:
+Models:

 Student, life advisor, hall manager, hall, room, lease

-##Description:
+Description:

-Every student has a life advisor
+Every student has a life advisor;

-Every student is living in a room recorded by a lease
+Every student is living in a room recorded by a lease;

-Every hall has a manager
+Every hall has a manager;